Last updated: 6 October 2020

 The John Curtin Law Clinic at Curtin University has created a short video explaining what to expect if you take a COVID-19 related commercial tenancy issue to the SAT.
 Please note, it only provides general information, not legal advice.

-Can a tenant make a further request for rent relief after an original agreement has been made?
+Can an eligible tenant make a further request for rent relief after an original agreement has been made?

 Can a landlord compel a tenant to extend a lease as a condition of offering rent relief?